TheMelodyOfCode/Unity--MemoryGame/README.md

 # 3D Memory Game

-> - In Memory Game, you will be challenging your memory by finding matching pairs within a limited time frame.
+> - In Memory Game, you will be challenging your memory by finding matching pairs.

 ### Objectives of this project